What are the different types of water-based adhesives?

 Animal and protein substances are also used to make water-based adhesives.
 These glues use specially processed animal parts to make hot animal glue or animal milk, which is used to make casein glue.
 Hot animal glue is used at 140°F (about 60°C) and is brown in color.
 This water-based adhesive is used when a fast-drying application is required.
 Casein glue is used to label wine and beer bottles due to its resistance to moisture.

-See also What is a waterfall impactor?
+See also What is a ratchet jack?

 Latex cements are composed of emulsified elastomers.
 These water-based adhesives are usually white in color and are usually placed on one side and allowed to dry.
 Depending on the formulation, the adhesive can remain tacky or dry to a solid bond.
 Often used for self-adhesive envelopes and seals, latex cements are also used to bond fabrics and leather goods.